Philip-Jorgensen/spro2mc/README.md

 # SPRO2MC Code
 The code for the 2nd semester project. <br>
+SERHAN CHANGES SERHAn makes changes in this branch then he merges them with main later on asldjalfjsdlfjsdlfjsdljsdljdsljl

 ## Rules to making changes to the code.
 <ul>